persistence-info/persistence-info.github.io/Data/run.md

 ### Description:
 Well known key, used by many apps.
 Any file path specified in a Registry value will be used to `ShellExecute()` the specified file by explorer.exe when user logs on.
 Multiple values can exist.
+>  The Run key makes the program run every time the user logs on, while the RunOnce key makes the program run one time, and then the key is deleted.

 ### References: